 instance_type (int, optional) – Type of cloud instance to use for the cluster.
 This could be a Runhouse built-in type, or your choice of instance type.

-num_instances (int, optional) – Number of instances to use for the cluster.
+num_nodes (int, optional) – Number of nodes to use for the cluster.

 provider (str, optional) – Cloud provider to use for the cluster.